tom-howard/ros2/docs/course/part2.md

 ### The Degrees of Freedom of our Waffles

-The three "axes" in the table above are termed the *"Principal Axes."* In the context of our TurtleBot3 Waffle, these axes and the motion about them are defined as follows:
+The three "axes" in the table above are termed the *"Principal Axes."* In the context of our TurtleBot3 Waffles, these axes and the motion about them are defined as follows:

 <a name="principal-axes"></a>